Daniel15/SecureSign/README.md

 Secret Code: 2eiONi53ihUkxxewk5VliJO29hLM3S68LHkTkt9aKuX4dgRop99zw
 ```

 This secret code is the decryption key required to create access tokens that use this key.
 It is not saved anywhere, so if you lose it you will need to reinstall the key.
+For GPG, you will see **multiple** secret codes - One for each subkey.

 Once the key has been added, create an access token for it using the `addtoken` command:
 ```